LydiaBloomfield/ME/README.md

 npm start: run the server locally

 ### To Do
-- Fix project formatting
+- Fix projects sizing and formatting
 - Add project links
-- Add ooter
 - Fix navigation to technologies on load
 - Change to rem over px
 - Fix banner spacing
+- About / Current events